octobercms/docs/3.x/tailor/introduction.md

 ---
-subtitle: Learn how Tailor can transform the way you design content.
+subtitle: Tailor transforms the way you design content.
 ---
 # Introduction